Go Baguio! Your Complete Guide to Baguio City, Philippines

 Marcos Highway

-Beautiful Marcos Highway has a scenic view of South China Sea, and its recent redesign has given it short cut entrance just a few hundred meters further north from that of Kennon's in Rosario, La Union.
-So instead of proceeding to the original entry point at Agoo, La Union, or the alternative one further up in Pugo, one can enter Marcos Highway about 500 meters after the Rosario junction entry point to Kennon Road.
+Marcos Highway has a scenic view of South China Sea, and its recent redesign has given it short cut entrance just a few hundred meters further north from the Kennon Road Junction in Rosario, La Union instead of proceeding to the original entry point at Agoo, La Union, or the alternative one further up in Pugo.

 Although longer than Kennon, Marcos is wider, smoother and "all-weather."
 Sometimes, it is also nice to pull over and stop for photos in the areas where the clouds are lower than Marcos Highway on a bright, sunny day.
 Expect heavy fog in the afternoons, though.